-Weighted average cost of capital is a weighted average of cost of equity, debt and preference shares and the weights are the percentage of capital sourced from each component respectively in market value terms.
+The weighted average cost of capital is a weighted average of the cost of equity, debt, and preference shares.
+And the weights are the percentage of capital sourced from each component respectively in market value terms.
 It is better known as Overall ‘WACC’ i.e. the overall cost of capital for the company as a whole.
-The advantages of using such a WACC are its simplicity, easiness, and enabling prompt decision making.
+Moreover, the advantages of using such a WACC are its simplicity, easiness, and enabling prompt decision making.
 The disadvantages are its limited scope of application and its rigid assumptions coming in the way of evaluation of new projects.

 Table of Contents

 - 1 Assumptions of WACC when used a Hurdle Rate for New Projects

 - 2 Advantages of Weighted Average Cost of Capital (WACC)

 - 3 Disadvantages of Weighted Average Cost of Capital (WACC)

 - 4 Other Techniques for Evaluating New Projects

 Assumptions of WACC when used a Hurdle Rate for New Projects

 The WACC can very well work as a hurdle rate in evaluating the new projects provided the following two underlying assumptions are true for those new projects.